The Curious Case of the Vampire Express

 sand_Castle

-At Christmas time, things became even more magical.
+At Christmas time things became even more magical.
 Displays of animatronic elves and reindeer acting out comical seasonal scenes were set up throughout the mall.
 It seemed like every few feet there was another display, taking over the areas where you’d usually find a fountain.
 An elf with ribbon sprawled all around him as he tries to wrap a present, or with his hammer going up and down as he puts the finishing touches on a special toy, were like slices of North Pole life that you were being transported to.
 Was Santa at this mall, or was he at the other one?
 Was he somehow at both?
 There was so much magic in the air already that anything seemed possible, so you hardly questioned it.

 My parents and my aunt and uncle would take me and my cousin Nick to Greece Towne as it was getting ready to close and the shoppers were dispersing for the night, so we could run around and burn off some energy.
 We couldn’t have been more than four or five years old.
-But I still remember looking up at the big Gold Circle sign (we called it “Gold Circoco”).
+But I still remember looking up at the big Gold Circle sign.
+(We called it “Gold Circoco.”)
 Being at the mall as everything was closing and being told we could run around as much as we wanted was like an adventure.
 We didn’t know (or care) that our parents just wanted to tire us out so we’d go to sleep.
 We didn’t even care that we weren’t at the mall with the foam blocks.
 It was a big, wide open area, it was late, and we had permission to go wild.
 It was more exciting than a playground.

 That too-good-to-be-true idea of joining the malls together finally came true in 1994, and it came with a food court, a two-story carousel, and a big walkway of new stores that connected the two malls into one mega mall.
 It was awesome… but it came with a price.
 The unique flair that had given Long Ridge its character was tossed out, literally.
 Reports say that the metal fountains, foam blocks, crazy television screens and everything else were thrown into dumpsters and discarded.
-The word is that a private collector managed to recover the Electric Ball Circus, though… Maybe we’ll see it again someday.
+The word is that a private collector managed to recover the Electric Ball Circus, though.
+Maybe we’ll see it again someday.

 The photos included with this post are ones I have found around the internet.
 If you are the owner of any of the photos please reach out and let me know, I would be happy to credit you as such.
 If you have memories of the old malls, please leave them in the comments, I would love to hear them!